-The ethics of a second chance: Pig heart transplant pioneer stabbed a man seven times years ago
+The ethics of a second chance: Pig heart transplant recipient stabbed a man seven times years ago

 Downey said her parents never received a dime from the lawsuit.
 Her father was a forklift operator; her mother worked in the fraud department of a bank.
 They took out loans to purchase a handicapped-accessible van and other equipment for their son.

-“No disabled person likes to make a big deal of it, but life from a wheelchair is exhausting, mentally and physically,” Shumaker told The Hagerstown Journal in an Oct.
-31, 1990 story.
+“No disabled person likes to make a big deal of it, but life from a wheelchair is exhausting, mentally and physically,” Shumaker told the Hagerstown Journal in an Oct.
+31, 1990, story.

 The attack, Downey said, reverberated within her family for years, tearing them apart.
 Her youngest brother, who worked as an EMT, had been the one to drop Shumaker off at the bar that night, before reporting to his shift on an ambulance.
-He’d been the first to respond to the scene.
+He had been the first to respond to the scene.

-By that point, Shumaker had lost four pints of blood, Downey said, and suffered nicks to his stomach, spleen, and other organs.
+By that point, Shumaker had lost four pints of blood, Downey said, and suffered nicks to his stomach, spleen and other organs.

 “Ed was saying, ‘Don’t let me die,’" she said.